-Figure 2-19: Voltage and frequency response to fault and subsequent feeder trip significantly outside the ±2% bandwidth reaching a high of 64 Hz and a low of 57 Hz after fault inception.
+Figure 2-19: Voltage and frequency response to fault and subsequent feeder trip remain in synchronisation without pole-slip subsequent to the fault event however there is a significant rotor swing experienced at the hydro power station and at G4.
+System frequency oscillates quite significantly outside the $\pm 2\%$ bandwidth reaching a high of 64 Hz and a low of 57 Hz after fault inception.